h8d13/KADEBOOT/README.md

 ----

 An unofficial **stripped-down version** of the official archinstall that **is only for KDE Plasma**.
+> Primary goal was to make it easier to test for devs, and also remove complexity from codebase so that I could expand on sections I wanted for my use cases or installs.

 This is a modified version (fork) of [archinstall](https://github.com/archlinux/archinstall), originally developed by the Arch Linux team.
+Which has many more up-to-date features like UKI, systemd-boot, disk encryption, etc.

 Perfect for users who know they want KDE and it's dependencies **(NetworkManager, Pipewire, and SDDM)**.